ka7eh/rust-geobuf/README.md

 ### WebAssembly

-The `geobuf-wasm/example` folder contains a sample project showing how the wasm code can be used.
+The `www` folder contains a sample project showing how the wasm code can be used.

 To run the example locally, clone the repo and run the following:

-- `cd geobuf-wasm && wasm-pack build`
+- `wasm-pack build -- --features wasm`
-- `cd example && npm i && npm start`
+- `cd www && npm i && npm start`

 > Note: The wasm code is currently slower that the [node version](https://github.com/mapbox/geobuf) and requires some refactoring to improve how data is being passed between the JS and Rust code.